|Nutrition Facts (per serving)|

 As with all vodka infusions, it's best to choose a decent vodka.
 Extremely cheap vodkas often hold impurities and have an undertone that will not work well with the tea.
 If you choose a quality loose-leaf tea and a quality vodka, you will have a great tasting vodka infusion.

-- 6 level teaspoons good quality green tea leaves
+6 teaspoons green tea leaves

-- Using a funnel, place the tea leaves into the bottle of vodka.
+Using a funnel, place the tea leaves into the bottle of vodka.
 If necessary, lightly crush them first or use a chopstick to poke them through the funnel.

-- Replace the cap of the bottle and shake well.
+Replace the cap of the bottle and shake well.

-- Steep for about 10 hours, or to taste.
+Steep for about 10 hours, or to taste.

-- Pour the infusion through a strainer and funnel into a different bottle or jar.
+Pour the infusion through a strainer and funnel into a different bottle or jar.
 If needed, strain a second time to remove all of the leaves.

-Which Tea Should Your Choose?
+Which Tea Should You Choose?

 While it may be tempting to use ordinary bags of generic green tea for your vodka, the choice may leave you disappointed.
 Instead, choose a good loose-leaf green tea.
 There are many styles—from jasmine green tea to Dragonwell green tea—to choose from and it's difficult to pick a bad one if they're quality leaves.

-- You might also choose a flavored green tea such as a yuzu sencha blend (this is highly recommended).
+You might also choose a flavored green tea such as a yuzu sencha blend (this is highly recommended).